eisabelm/k/deploy-instructions.md

 ```

 ## 3. Deploy to Raspberry Pi
-After the build is complete, open PowerShell and copy files to Raspberry Pi:
 ```powershell
 # Replace raspberrypi with your Pi's IP address if needed
 scp -r dist/* kali@raspberrypi:/var/www/html/videos/